MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 * System Administrator
 * Solution Customizer

-For more information, see [Setting Up User Accounts for Integrating with Dynamics 365 Sales](admin-setting-up-integration-with-dynamics-sales.md), [Create users in Microsoft Dynamics 365 (online) and assign security roles](/dynamics365/customer-engagement/admin/create-users-assign-online-security-roles), and [Manage Users and Permissions](ui-how-users-permissions.md).
+For more information, see [Setting Up User Accounts for Integrating with Dynamics 365 Sales](admin-setting-up-integration-with-dynamics-sales.md), [Create users in Microsoft Dynamics 365 (online) and assign security roles](/dynamics365/customer-engagement/admin/create-users-assign-online-security-roles), and [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 This account is used only one time during the setup.
 After the solution is imported into [!INCLUDE[d365fin](includes/d365fin_md.md)] the account is no longer needed.
 Integration will continue to use the user account that was created specifically for the integration.